+We have upgraded our networks, both through the deployment of our FTTH network and through new DOCSIS technologies, and we are delivering speeds of up to 1 Gbps in many areas of our footprint.
 We also have a networking caching architecture that places highly viewed Internet traffic from the largest Internet-based content providers at the edge of the network closest to the customer to reduce bandwidth requirements across our national backbone, thus reducing operating expense.
 This collective network architecture also provides us with the capability to manage traffic across several Internet access points, thus helping to ensure Internet access redundancy and quality of service for our customers.
 Additionally, our national backbone connects most of our systems, which allows for an efficient and economical deployment of services from our centralized platforms that include telephone, VOD, network DVR, common video content, broadband Internet, hosted business solutions, provisioning, e-mail and other related services.

-Our ongoing FTTH network build, with planned upgrades, passing over 2.1 million homes as of December 31, 2022, will enable us to deliver multi-gig broadband speeds to meet the growing data needs of residential and business customers.
-We believe this FTTH network will be more resilient with reduced maintenance requirements, fewer service outages and lower power usage, which we expect will drive further structural cost efficiencies.
+Our ongoing FTTH network build passing over 2.7 million homes as of December 31, 2023, has enabled us to deliver multi-gig broadband speeds to meet the growing data needs of residential and business customers.
+We believe our FTTH network is more resilient with reduced maintenance requirements, fewer service outages and lower power usage, which we expect will drive further structural cost efficiencies.

 We have also focused on system reliability and disaster recovery as part of our national backbone and primary system strategy.
-For example, to help ensure a high level of reliability of our services, we implemented redundant power capability, as well as fiber route and carrier diversity in our networks serving most of our customers.
+For example, to help ensure a high level of reliability of our services, we implemented redundant power capability, as well as fiber route and carrier diversity in our networks.
 With respect to disaster recovery, we invested in our telephone platform architecture for geo-redundancy to minimize downtime in the event of a disaster to any single facility.

-In addition, we continue to expand and refine our bandwidth utilization in capacity constrained systems in order to meet demand for new and improved advanced services.
+In addition, we continue to expand and refine our bandwidth utilization in order to meet demand for new and improved advanced services.
 A key component to reclaim bandwidth was the digital delivery of video channels that were previously distributed in analog through the launch of digital simulcast, which duplicates analog channels as digital channels.
 Additionally, the deployment of lower-cost digital customer premises equipment, such as HD digital transport adapters, enabled the use of more efficient digital channels instead of analog channels, thus allowing the reclamation of expanded basic analog bandwidth in the targeted systems.
 This reclaimed analog bandwidth is being repurposed for other advanced services such as additional HDTV services and faster Internet access speeds.

-To support our mobile business, we have a nationwide mobile core network with five main interconnection points (Texas, California, Illinois, and two in New York), as well as the necessary interconnection points for our network partners T-Mobile and AT&T Inc. ("AT&T"), Appalachian Wireless and US Cellular.
+To support our mobile business, we have a nationwide mobile core network with multiple interconnection points (including Texas, California, Illinois, and two in New York), as well as the necessary interconnection points for our network partners T-Mobile and AT&T Inc. ("AT&T"), Appalachian Wireless and US Cellular.